The Spam Auto-Delete feature automatically deletes messages that meet or exceed the spam score limit.

 - This feature preserves mail that the system may mistakenly classify as spam mail.

-email@example.com/spam and your email account password.
-If you do not do this frequently, spam may accumulate in the Spam Box and cause you to reach your email account quota.
+firstname.lastname@example.org/spam and your email account password.
+If you do not delete email in the spam box frequently, spam may accumulate and cause you to reach your email account quota.

 - You cannot use this method to access other folders on your account.
 Some webmail clients may require additional steps.
 For more information, read our How to Set Up Webmail Folders documentation.